 - Millbuies Country Park

 - Ice skating

-Elgin Cathedral is one of the iconic buildings in Moray and makes an impressive sight especially walking towards it from Cooper Park.
+Elgin Cathedral is one of the iconic buildings in Moray and makes an impressive sight as well as a great place to visit.
 Parts of the Cathedral date to the early 13th Century.
 Although partly ruined, it’s still possible to climb one of the towers and enjoy views out over Elgin.

 The Biblical Gardens

 Cooper Park is a short walk from the centre of Elgin and remains an important part of the community.
-Activites include boating on the pond and tennis.
+Activities include boating on the pond and playing tennis.
 You can also enjoy watching cricket in the summer months.

 Glen Moray Distillery

 Glen Moray Distillery is about 20 minutes walk from the town centre.
-There are regular tours ending with a whisky tasting in the visitor centre.
-If time is pressing or you want to explore the range more, Glen Moray have good value tasting options.
-It is on e of the few distilleries in Moray Speyside to have its own cafe.
+It’s possible to tour Glen Moray to learn more about the production process and whisky history.
+Each tour ends with a whisky tasting in the visitor centre.
+If time is pressing or you want to explore the range more, Glen Moray has good value tasting options.
+It is one of the few distilleries in Moray Speyside to have its own cafe.

 Gordon & MacPhail